password123456/fun_hdd_overwrite/README.md

 # fun_hdd_overwrite

 Overview:
-- simple script to copy~ copy~ copy~ repeat in the specific files.
+- simple script to copy the specific files repeatedly
-- when file creates random tags add at the name of file.

 Requirements:
 - many kinds of recoverable files by the HDD Recovery Tools.